mevta/dotfiles/README.md

 This repository contains my current dotfiles.
-You can use them by linking with ln to the respective config folders.
+You can use them by linking with ln to the respective config folders or GNU Stow.